The 3D viewport control can display simple and complex 3D objects in SAP Fiori, including basic user interaction.

 The overview page is a data-driven SAP Fiori app that provides all the information a user needs in a single page.

-The P13n dialog allows you to build analytical tables with extensive personalization options.
+The P13n dialog allows you to offer more extensive personalization options for tables.

 The panel is a container for grouping and displaying information.
 It can be collapsed to save space.